Undergraduate Course: German Colonialism: History, Memory, Controversy (ELCG08014)

 Christian Kracht's Imperium (2012)

-Various online sources taken from newspapers, advertising, museums, protest movements.
+Various excerpts from other literary texts; online sources taken from newspapers, advertising, museums, protest movements.

 Monika Albrecht, 'Post-Colonialism and Migration in Germany's Colonial Past', German Life and Letters, July 2012, Vol.65(3), pp.363-377.